ece362-purdue/proton-labs/lab0-intro/README.md

 Typically, a microcontroller will be a little hard to get into the holes, but you should not have to remove it once it's in there.
 To prevent damage to the board, press down on both ends of the board at once.
 Do not apply force to anything else, as parts of the board are delicate and may become damaged.
 When inserting, make sure there are two columns on either side of the development board to leave room to plug in wires.

 Next, connect two wires: one from the 3V3(OUT) pin to the power rails, and one from the GND pins to the ground rails of your breadboard.
 You can find the pinout for the Pico 2 here: https://datasheets.raspberrypi.com/pico/Pico-2-Pinout.pdf.
-We'll use these in a second.
+We'll use this in a second.

 Take a pushbutton and place it at the end of the board.
-Connect the bottom left pin to ground, and the bottom right pin to GPIO15.
+Connect the bottom left pin to ground, and the bottom right pin to GP25.
 This will be your reset button, and you can use it to reset your Pico 2 to the start of a program without having to unplug and replug it.

 Connect your Pico 2 to your computer using the USB cable provided in your lab kit.
 The Pico 2 will power on, and you should see a green LED blink on the board.
 This indicates that the board is powered on and ready to go.
 (If you borrowed it from another student, it may have another program on it, so don't worry if you see something else happening.)